Bridging the Gap: Why Contractor Verification Is the Missing Link in Your Safety Culture

 1. Manual tracking that breaks under pressure

-Most organizations still rely on spreadsheets, emails, or scattered file systems to manage contractor documentation.
-Certificates of insurance (COIs), OSHA logs, and training records are reviewed once then forgotten until renewal.
+Many organizations still rely on spreadsheets, emails, or scattered file systems to manage contractor docu-mentation.
+Certificates of insurance (COIs), OSHA logs, and training records are reviewed once, then forgotten until renewal.

 This manual approach leads to missed expirations, inconsistent contractor prequalification, and hours of wasted administrative effort that Safety and Procurement teams simply don’t have.